smart-edge-open/specs/doc/openness_appguide.md

 ## Application On-boarding

 OpenNESS toolkit allows application developers and content providers to onboard their own applications on-premise or on the network edge, closer to the source of action.
-The edge computing development model imposes applications' business logic to be split into: (a) _terminal component(s)_, (b) _edge component(s)_, and (c) _remote component(s)_.
+The edge computing development model imposes the business logic to be split and distributed across 3 sides: (a) _client side_, (b) _edge side_, and (c) _cloud side_.
+OpenNESS enables landing applications on the _edge side_.

 Applications to be onboarded on OpenNESS framework must be self-contained in a container or a virtual machine (VM).
-The applications has the option to be landed with or without awareness of the hosting edge evironment.
+The applications have the option to be landed with or without awareness of the hosting edge environment.
 Below sections will explore the two options and how they can be useful.

 > **NOTE:** Code snippets given in this guide are written in Go language, this is purely for the ease of demonstration.
 All other programming languages should suffice for the same purposes.

 ### OpenNESS-aware Applications
-Edge applications that are onboarded must introduce themselves to OpenNESS framework and identify if they would like to activate new edge services or consume from the existing services.
-Edge Application Agent (EAA) component is the handler of all the edge applications hosted by the OpenNESS edge node and their main point-of-contact.
-All interactions with EAA are over REST APIs that are defined in [Edge Application Authentication API](https://www.openness.org/api-documentation/?api=auth) and [Edge Application API](https://www.openness.org/api-documentation/?api=eaa).
+Edge applications must introduce themselves to OpenNESS framework and identify if they would like to activate new edge services or consume an existing service.
+Edge Application Agent (EAA) component is the handler of all the edge applications hosted by the OpenNESS edge node and acts as their point-of-contact.
+All interactions with EAA are through REST APIs which are defined in [Edge Application Authentication API](https://www.openness.org/api-documentation/?api=auth) and [Edge Application API](https://www.openness.org/api-documentation/?api=eaa).

-OpenNESS-awareness involves (a) authentication, (b) service activation/deactivation, (c) service discovery, (d) service subscription, and (e) websocket connection establishment.
-The websocket connection retains a channel for EAA to push notifications onto the consumer applications which are on the subscribers list to particular events.
+OpenNESS-awareness involves (a) authentication, (b) service activation/deactivation, (c) service discovery, (d) service subscription, and (e) Websocket connection establishment.
+The Websocket connection retains a channel for EAA for notification forwarding to pre-subscribed consumer applications.
 Notifications are generated by "producer" edge applications and absorbed by "consumer" edge applications.

-Sequence of operations for the producer application:
+The sequence of operations for the producer application:
-1. Authenticate with edge node
+1. Authenticate with OpenNESS edge node
 2. Activate new service and include the list of notifications involved
-3. Send notifications to edge node according to business logic
+3. Send notifications to OpenNESS edge node according to business logic

-Sequence of operations for the consumer application:
+The sequence of operations for the consumer application:
-1. Authenticate with edge node
+1. Authenticate with OpenNESS edge node
-2. Discover the available services on the edge platform
+2. Discover the available services on OpenNESS edge platform
 3. Subscribe to services of interest and listen for notifications

 #### Authentication

-All communications over EAA REST APIs are secured with HTTPS and TLS (Transport Layer Security), therefore, the wrapper program must authenticate itself and the legacy program with EAA before real interactions.

-The wrapper program sends Certificate Signing Request (CSR) to EAA in order to authenticate for a digital identity certificate through the [Edge Application Authentication API](https://www.openness.org/api-documentation/?api=auth).
+All communications over EAA REST APIs are secured with HTTPS and TLS (Transport Layer Security).
+Therefore, the wrapper program must authenticate itself by sending a Certificate Signing Request (CSR) to EAA in order to receive a digital identity certificate that is used in signing all the forthcoming HTTPS and Websocket communications.
+CSR is performed through the [Edge Application Authentication API](https://www.openness.org/api-documentation/?api=auth).

 Example of the authentication procedure with EAA is given below: